-Not So Scary Disney Halloween Movies for a Magical Movie Night
+Not So Scary Disney Halloween Movies for Family Movie Night

 Please note, this post may contain affiliate links.
 Visit Devine Fairytale’s Disclosure Policy for more details.

-Halloween doesn’t have to be all haunted houses and heart-pounding horror.
-Sometimes, the best way to celebrate the spooky season is with a cozy night in, your favorite snacks, and a lineup of Disney Halloween movies that are magical, nostalgic, and fun for the whole family.
+Halloween doesn’t have to mean haunted houses, jump scares, or movies that leave the kids wide awake at 2 AM.
+Sometimes the best way to celebrate spooky season is a cozy night at home with your favorite snacks and a lineup of Disney Halloween movies that lean magical, nostalgic, and just a little bit spooky.

-Whether you’re looking to start a new tradition with your kids, revisit some childhood favorites, or just enjoy a fright-free night on the couch, this list of not so scary Disney Halloween movies is perfect for making the season feel festive without going full horror movie mode.
+Whether you want to start a new family tradition, revisit the childhood favorites you’ve been watching every October since the 90s, or just enjoy a fright-free Friday night on the couch, this lineup of not so scary Disney Halloween movies is the easiest way to make the season feel festive without going full horror movie mode.

-Everything in this post is available on Disney+, so there’s no need to hunt for DVDs or rent anything.
-Just log in, press play, and let the Halloween magic unfold.
-With a few themed touches like spooky snacks, character-inspired decorations, or a costume dress code, you can easily turn an ordinary movie night into a full-on Halloween celebration.
+Everything in the post is available to stream on Disney+, so there’s no need to hunt for DVDs or rental anything.
+Just log in, press play, and let the Halloween magic begin.
+Add a few themed touches like spooky snacks, character-inspired decor, or a costume dress code, and you’ll turn a regular movie night into a full-on Halloween celebration.

-The Best Not So Scary Disney Halloween Movies on Disney+
+The Best Not So Scary Disney Halloween Movies on Disney Plus

-From witches to monsters and magical towns to ghostly adventures, these movies and specials offer just the right blend of spooky and silly.
-They’re ideal for families, Disney lovers, or anyone who wants to enjoy the season without the scary stuff.
+From witches and monsters to magical towns and ghostly mysteries, these Disney Halloween movies and specials have the right balance of spooky and silly.
+They’re ideal for families, Disney fans, and anyone who wants the seasonal vibes without the scary stuff.

 Hocus Pocus Movies

-Let’s kick things off with the most iconic Disney Halloween movie of them all.
-Hocus Pocus has become a seasonal essential for Disney fans, introducing us to Winifred, Sarah, and Mary, three over-the-top witches resurrected in modern-day Salem on Halloween night.
-It’s funny, over-the-top, and full of magic and charm that holds up year after year.
+The most iconic Disney Halloween movie of them all, and rightfully so.
+Hocus Pocus introduced us to Winifred, Sarah, and Mary, the three over-the-top Sanderson sisters resurrected in modern-day Salem on Halloween night.
+It’s funny, full of 90s nostalgia, and somehow more charming every single year.

-In Hocus Pocus 2, the sisters return once again thanks to a new group of teens, some modern magic, and a few fun twists on the original formula.
-While the first movie feels like pure 90s nostalgia, the sequel brings a fresh, updated storyline, expanding the sisters’ backstory and keeping the fun going for a new generation.
+Hocus Pocus 2 brings the sisters back thanks to a new group of teens, some updated magic, and a few clever twists on the original.
+The sequel expands the sisters’ backstory and keeps the spirit of the original going for a new generation.
+Together, they make the perfect double feature.

-These two make a fantastic double-feature night.
-Set the scene with themed decor like a black flame candle, Book brownies, a Sanderson Sisters snack board, and dress up as your favorite witch.
-Whether you’re watching for the hundredth time or introducing it to your kids, Hocus Pocus is the ultimate Halloween tradition.
+Set the scene with themed decor like a black flame candle, Book brownies, a Sanderson Sisters snack board, and a witchy outfit.
+If you really love everything Hocus Pocus, you can also plan a fall trip to Salem in October and walk the same streets where the original movie was filmed.
+Watching for the hundredth time or showing it to your kids for the first, Hocus Pocus is the ultimate Halloween tradition.

 The Haunted Mansion (2023)

-If you love the Haunted Mansion attraction at Disney Parks, you’ll appreciate all the little nods and details in the 2023 film.
+If you love the Haunted Mansion attraction at Disney, you’ll appreciate all the little nods and details in the 2023 film.
 This version tells the story of a single mom and her son who move into a haunted house in New Orleans and quickly discover they’ve gotten more than they bargained for.
-With a cast full of familiar faces and a script that balances spooky suspense with heart and humor, it’s a great pick for older kids and tweens.
+The cast is full of familiar faces and the script balances spooky suspense with real heart, which makes it a great pick for older kids and tweens.

-The film touches on some heavier emotions like grief and healing, but does so in a thoughtful way that makes it more than just a ghost story.
+The film does touch on heavier emotions like grief and healing, but does so in a thoughtful way that makes it more than just a ghost story.
 That said, it’s still fun and mysterious with moments that will make you smile and maybe even jump a little.

 To enhance your viewing, try recreating the Haunted Mansion vibe at home.
 Use LED candles to set the mood, play the attraction’s iconic music, and serve treats like “Ghostly Glow Cupcakes” or “Madame Leota Lemonade.”
-Kids can create paper gravestones or decorate their own “doom buggies” from cardboard boxes.
+Kids can create paper gravestones or decorate their own cardboard “doom buggies” while you queue up the movie.

 The Nightmare Before Christmas

-Tim Burton’s The Nightmare Before Christmas is a stop-motion animation masterpiece that works equally well for Halloween and Christmas, making it a must-watch at least twice a year.
-Jack Skellington, the Pumpkin King of Halloween Town, becomes obsessed with Christmas and tries to take it over, only to learn that each holiday has its own unique magic.
+Tim Burton’s stop-motion masterpiece doubles as a Christmas movie, which is exactly why it gets watched twice a year in most households.
+Jack Skellington, the Pumpkin King of Halloween Town, becomes obsessed with Christmas and tries to take it over, only to learn that every holiday has its own kind of magic.

 Before the movie starts, get creative by making Jack Skellington pudding cups or decorating “Zero” cupcakes.
 If you’re planning to watch with friends, encourage everyone to dress in black-and-white stripes and add a pop of spooky flair with glow sticks or face paint.